MicrosoftDocs/Devices-docs/surface/surface-os-choice.md

 ## Downgrade from Windows 11 to Windows 10 via MSI file

-After March 31, 2024 -- when new devices will no longer ship with Windows 10 preinstalled -- you can manually downgrade Windows Pro or Enterprise editions with a Microsoft Installer (MSI) file designed for this purpose.
+After March 31, 2024--when new devices will no longer ship with Windows 10 preinstalled--you can manually downgrade Windows Pro or Enterprise editions with a Microsoft Installer (MSI) file designed for this purpose.

 - [Downgrade individual devices to Windows 10](#downgrade-individual-devices-to-windows-10)
 - [Automate downgrade of multiple devices](#automate-downgrade-of-multiple-devices-to-windows-10)